spchinazo/search-inside-a-book/README.md

 The database itself is called `publicala_db`.
 For example, in TablePlus you may use [this config](PostgreSQL_config_example.png).

 ## Take into account:
+- Focus on the **search feature** itself, there's no need to design and implement a fancy UI as long as it's clear and easy to use.
+Feel free to use a template or any UI library.
+- There are many correct ways of solving this exercise.
+Don't stress too much about implementing the perfect one, that's where the **Think big** part comes in.
 - You'll be given access to a Slack channel, where you may ask any question or share ideas in order to complete the exercise.
 We'll be waiting for you, come say hello!
 - The exercise is designed to take approximately 4 to 6 days, but it ultimately depends on the solution itself.
-- There are many correct ways of solving this exercise.
-Don't stress too much about implementing the perfect one, that's where the **Think big** part comes in.
-- There's no need to design and implement a fancy UI, but do keep in mind that the solution has to be easy to use and slightly visually appealing.
-Feel free to use a template or any UI library.
-- Clone this repository and develop the solution in a private one, then give us access to that repository so that we can follow along.
-Do not push your branch to this repo.
+- Create a Merge Request in this repo with your own solution.